Unity-Technologies/obstacle-tower-env/README.md

    * Updates Unity project to 2019.2 and ML-Agents version to 0.10.
 * 4.0 Major project updates
    * Unity project updated to 2019.4 LTS.
-   * ML-Agents package updated to Release 3.
+   * ML-Agents package updated to 1.1.0 (Release 3).
-   * Gym wrapper updated to maintain compatability.
+   * Gym wrapper now uses registry by default to auto-download binary.

 ## Installation